-I’m particularly interested in the boundaries, beautifications, and utilitarian artifacts that we press into service in our effort to control the environment, ourselves, and each other.
+I probe the boundaries, beautifications, and utilitarian artifacts that we press into service in our effort to control the environment, ourselves, and each other.

 I enjoy picking through the questions raised by the work of humanity.
 Have the works of the past had the intended results?
 If not, are we making the same mistakes again?
 And how does this unstoppable human work change our relationships to each other and the planet?